 The City's Capital Improvement Program ("CIP") provides for multi-year improvements to the City's public facilities along with the means of financing these improvements.
 The City's Capital Improvement Program, prepared annually, is primarily driven by recent bond election results.
-The City's most recent permanent improvement bond election was held on February 1, 2003.
-Six propositions were on the ballot totaling \$103,485,000.
-Five propositions on the ballot totaling \$22,870,000 were approved by the voters.
-The five approved propositions were animal services center (\$2,665,000), police (\$10,935,000), fire (\$4,935,000), storm drainage and erosion control (\$1,900,000), and libraries (\$2,435,000).
-The \$80,615,000 proposition for street and transportation was not approved by voters.
-Combined with the authorized but unissued bonds from prior elections, the City has \$68,505,000 in unissued permanent improvement bonding authority.
-The City has not yet adopted a tax-supported CIP for fiscal year 2002-03.
+The City's most recent permanent improvement bond election was held on November 4, 2003.
+Two propositions were on the ballot totaling \$84,035,000 were approved by the voters.
+The two approved propositions were street and transportation improvements (\$83,635,000) and traffic management cameras (\$400,000).
+Combined with the authorized but unissued bonds from prior elections, the City has \$126,800,000 in unissued permanent improvement bonding authority.